darnir/dotfiles/README.md

 </pre>

 Each indentation level in the above diagram represents a dependency.
-Please ensure you install all the depenedencies *before* attempting to install a package. `ArchLinux` should be installed only when setting up the dotfiles on an Arch Linux system.
+Please ensure you install all the dependencies *before* attempting to install a package. `ArchLinux` should be installed only when setting up the dotfiles on an Arch Linux system.